All Collections

 Prioritization

-Data request tasks are run as secondary processes.
-This means it will take longer for this data to show up in your target destination.
-Why?
-Data request tasks are optimized as long-running background schedules, carefully requesting prior dates as API capacity permits.
-This minimizes impacts on existing go-forward daily, hourly, or lookback tasks already running.
+Data request tasks operate as secondary processes.
+Consequently, the arrival of this data at your target destination might be delayed.
+This is because data request tasks are designed as prolonged background schedules that make requests for prior dates as API capacity allows.
+This approach ensures minimal impact on existing daily, hourly, or lookback tasks already in progress.

 Timing & Limits

-The cadence and timing of requests are set by source system API limits, not Openbridge.
-For example, Amazon Advertising places a hard 60-day limit for historical data.
-While you may want data for the last two years, Amazon does not supply it.
-As such, we do not allow you to make requests for data that is not available or permitted by the source API.
+The rhythm and timing of requests are dictated by the limits of the source system's API, not by Openbridge.
+For example, Amazon Advertising has a strict 60-day boundary for historical data.
+So, even if you'd like data going back two years, Amazon won't provide it.
+Therefore, we don't allow requests for data that the source API cannot or does not permit.

-The Openbridge system is optimized to work within API limits, maximizing available API capacity.
-For example, with Amazon Selling Partner API, we must carefully sequence requests to the Amazon APIs to avoid the Amazon system throttling, which would slow any requests and responses by Amazon.
+The Openbridge system is designed to work within these API limitations, utilizing the available API capacity to the fullest.
+For instance, when using the Amazon Selling Partner API, we meticulously coordinate our requests to avoid Amazon's throttling system, which could otherwise slow down any requests and responses.

 References